SeanKilleen/seankilleen.github.io/_posts/2013-03-16-mr-rogers-can-you-say-hero.markdown

 redirect_from:
  - /2013/03/mr-rogers-can-you-say-hero.html
 ---
 ***Update:** As promised, I'm updating this to include [Tom Junod's response][Junod Response].
-He notes that **the profile is  available in the [Esquire collection of profiles entitled "Great Men" at Byliner][Great Men].
+He notes that **the profile is  available in the [Esquire collection of profiles entitled "Great Men" at Byliner]() (Ed.
+Note: unfortunately this link has been lost to time.).
 At $3.99 it appears to be a fantastic deal.** I'll be purchasing, and I hope you will, too.
 If he asks me to remove the text below, I'll be doing so, but I hope he'll let us continue to read it here as well.*
 ___
 *In 1998, [Tom Junod][Junod Twitter] wrote an article for Esquire -- a beautiful profile of an incredible person, Mr. Rogers.
 I was lucky enough to stumble across it, and for a few minutes I was transported to a world and a feeling I didn't know I'd missed.*